kavinyao/linux-programming-notes/Chapter-05-Signals.md

 After a process is suspended by `SIGSTOP`, the user can explicitly wake it up by `kill -s SIGCONG <pid>` or implicilty do it using `fg` or `bg` command.

+When a user closes shell, a `SIGHUP` is sent to every child process of the shell and the default handler just terminates the process. `nohup` command can be used to ignore `SIGHUP`.

+### Catching Signals in Shell Script

+Use `trap` to catch signals sent to the current script:

+* `trap` catches system signals
+* `trap -l` lists system signals

 ## Signal Handling

 Below are some basic system calls for signal handling, these calls are general and **coarse-grained**.